 Her book, Your Spirits Walk Beside Us: The Politics of Black Religion (Harvard University Press, 2008), is an historical examination of debates about the public responsibility of black churches and the role of religion in racial leadership.
 That book was the winner of the prestigious 2012 Grawemeyer Prize in Religion.
 She also is the author of Broadcasting Freedom: Radio, War, and the Politics of Race, 1938-1948 (University of North Carolina Press, 1999) which won the Herbert Hoover Presidential Library Award for the best book in American history in the period 1916-1966.
-In addition, she is co-editor of Women and Religion in the African Diaspora (Johns Hopkins University Press, 2006.)
+In addition, she is co-editor of Women and Religion in the African Diaspora (Johns Hopkins University Press, 2006) with R. Marie Griffith.

-At Penn, among other commitments, she has served as Interim Director and Faculty Associate Director of the Center for Africana Studies, and now Graduate and Undergraduate Chair.
+At Penn, among other commitments, she served as the chair of the Department of Africana Studies, Interim Director and Faculty Associate Director of the Center for Africana Studies, and Graduate and Undergraduate Chair.
 She also has been a member of the search committees for the President, the Provost, and the University Chaplain, and the Committee on Honorary Degrees.
 She has received external fellowship awards from the Smithsonian Institution, the Radcliffe Institute for Advanced Studies at Harvard University, the Princeton University Center for the Study of Religion, and the Scholars-in-Residence Program at the Schomburg Center on Black Culture of the New York Public Library.

 Savage received her doctorate in history from Yale in 1995, and also holds a law degree from Georgetown University and an undergraduate degree from the University of Virginia.
-Prior to entering graduate school, she worked in Washington, DC, as a Congressional staff member and as a member of the staff of the Children's Defense Fund.
+Prior to entering graduate school, she worked in Washington, DC as a Congressional staff member and as a member of the staff of the Children's Defense Fund.
 During graduate school, she served as Director of Federal Relations, Office of the General Counsel at Yale University.